tomasferrarisenda/automate-all-the-things-transcendence/docs/cert-manager-notes.md

 ### The Solution
 Just ditch Cert-Manager for all services exposed through ALB (we still use it for services exposed through Istio Gateway).
 Instead of havaing Cert-Manger provide the certificates for us, we will create a wildcard certificate for our domain through terraform.

 ACM certificates can only be validated through DNS and not HTTP, so we also need to create a CNAME record in the hosted zone with the required values (this is also done through terraform).
-Then we'll use the arn of the certificate in the "alb.ingress.kubernetes.io/certificate-arn" annotation on the ingress of each service.
-The annotation "alb.ingress.kubernetes.io/listen-ports: '[{"HTTP": 80}, {"HTTPS": 443}]'" is also required.
+Then we'll pass in the arn of the certificate to the "alb.ingress.kubernetes.io/certificate-arn" ingress annotation in the values-custom.yaml of each service.
+I added this step in the [deploy-infra pipeline](azure-devops/00-deploy-infra.yml).

 ## DNSSEC Issue
 <!-- https://youtu.be/13ZpNsr4NBk?t=102&si=KrC2PGI0io6QPInb -->